|Years||1985 World Championships (2- 9th)

 After a few sessions in playboats and then in a tub pair, Flo and Anna formed a four with two other girls, coached by Fred Taylor, the father of one of the others.
 “There were only about ten women in the whole club back then in the early 1980s, and I have to say it was a little bit chauvinistic; nobody really helped us with anything and they only really got behind us when we started winning, but Fred was really enthusiastic and he really wanted his daughter to row,” she remembers.

-In 1983 and 1984 Flo’s four represented England at the Anglo-French match (which had races for J18 as well as J16 crews at that time), winning gold in the second year.
+In 1983 and 1984 Flo’s new four represented England at the Anglo-French match (which had races for J18 as well as J16 crews at that time), winning gold in the second year when she was 17.
 “That was very exciting because it was over in France and we had blazers with badges on, and we wore these with skirts and white blouses for the meal after the event.
 But French were still in their kit and looked terrible!,” she recalls.
 But, she adds, “There was wine with the meal because the French do that and all the smart-looking British kids finished up being very badly behaved because they got drunk and all the French kids who looked very scruffy were sophisticated because they knew how to drink.”

 Although Flo enjoyed her rowing, she didn’t have any particularly clear ambitions at this point.
 This changed completely when the town of Marlow arranged for an open-topped bus tour to celebrate local man Steve Redgrave’s gold medal at the 1984 Olympics, the first Britain had won in rowing at a Games since 1948.
 “I remember standing in the high street and watching this bus go past with Steve Redgrave and Belinda Holmes on the top – Belinda and Steve were going out then, and she’d been in the women’s eight in Los Angeles, and I thought, ‘Oh my goodness, I would LOVE to go to an Olympics!
 That was the moment, so I got in my single scull and started training hard,” Flo says, adding that her parents had bought her a second hand boat which, “Was supposed to be my 18th and 21st birthday present – it was a wooden Sims and I LOVED it, I just loved it.”